 Mrs. in the Middle

 Getting straight to the point I will say that "Call Me Mister" is a fun little musical which entertains mostly because of the appeal of Betty Grable.
 But this isn't a great musical and as such whilst it has the full array of elements from song & dance to romance & humour there isn't anything to make "Call Me Mister" really memorable.
-And most of that comes down to the basic nature of the story as this comes down to Kay in between her rogue-ish husband Shep trying to win her back and Johnny trying to charm her by being tall, dark and handsome.
-That is it and the whole back drop of this coming at the end of WWII and being set in Japan adds nothing, well other than some scene which would be pushing on being politically incorrect now.
+And most of that comes down to the basic nature of the story as this revolves around Kay in between her rogue-ish husband Shep trying to win her back and Johnny trying to charm her by being tall, dark and handsome.
+That is it and the whole back drop of this coming at the end of WWII and being set in Japan adds nothing, well other than some scenes which would be pushing on being politically incorrect now.

 But as I said "Call Me Mister" is a musical which really works because of Betty Grable and she really gives it her all from being chipper to sexy and throwing herself in to the musical numbers.
 And in fairness the rest of the cast is good with Dan Dailey delivering the song & dance numbers with Betty Grable whilst Danny Thomas gives us that classic "life treats him bad" pfc humour.
 But with out the enthusiasm of Betty Grable "Call Me Mister" would have ended up feeling like it was just going through the motions.